nimadez/mental-diffusion/comfyui/README.md

 ```

 ## Quickstart
-- The basic workflow is based on dragging images and dropping them to the desired slot
 - MD uses PNG files to save and load metadata
 - MD can load single or multiple PNG files
 - Your data is safe and can be loaded again as long as "Autosave File" is checked
 - You can guide the image-to-image using brush strokes and color adjustments
-- To create an airbrush effect, decrease the brush size and increase the softness
 - To create a mask image, draw using the Mask tool or check the "All mask mode"
-- The upscaled image is saved to the file and is not returned to the MD
+- The upscaled image is saved to the file and is not returned
 - LoRA and VAE are supported by all workflows

 #### The canvas consists of 3 layers